nf-core/viralrecon/docs/output.md

 ![FastQC per base sequence plot](images/fastqc_per_base_sequence_quality_plot-1.png)

-### Fastp
+### fastp

-[Fastp](https://github.com/OpenGene/fastp) is a tool designed to provide fast all-in-one preprocessing for FastQ files.
+[fastp](https://github.com/OpenGene/fastp) is a tool designed to provide fast all-in-one preprocessing for FastQ files.
 This tool is developed in C++ with multithreading supported to afford high performance.
 Fastp is used for quality filtering and adapter trimming.

 **Output directory: `preprocess/fastp`**